COGS108/Overview/COGS108-Syllabus.md

 **Due Dates**: For keeping things simple for you all, all due dates each week will be **Sundays at 11:59 PM**.
 Please DO NOT wait until Sunday at 11:50 PM each week to start everything that is due.

 Extra credit worth up to 1.5% of the final grade will be awarded for:
-- Being present for >= 2/3 of the in class exercises will net 0.5% bonus to the final grade
+- Each day students attend class with an in-class exercise will grant a small amount of extra credit; students present for all will net 0.5% bonus to the final grade.
 - Answering the mid- & post-course surveys will give 0.5% extra credit (0.25% each)
 - Filling out the weekly project progress surveys is 0.5% of grade (0.07% each, see Project section below)